-Kent is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Kent is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Kent who work in office and administrative support (14.59%), sales jobs (10.35%), and management occupations (7.82%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kent is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Kent is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Kent who work in office and administrative support (11.90%), management occupations (8.58%), and sales jobs (8.28%).

 Also of interest is that Kent has more people living here who work in computers and math than 95% of the places in the US.

 Kent is an extremely ethnically-diverse city.
 The people who call Kent home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kent residents report their race to be White, followed by Asian.
 Kent also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.93% of the city’s residents.
-Important ancestries of people in Kent include English, Irish, Norwegian, and Ukrainian.
+People of Hispanic or Latino origin account for 15.96% of the city’s residents.
+Important ancestries of people in Kent include German, Irish, English, Norwegian, and European.

 The most common language spoken in Kent is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Vietnamese.